mstksg/inCode/copy/entries/machines-3.md

     I am open to pull requests and help on the final stages of documentation :)

+    If you're interested, or are curious, stop by #haskell-auto on freenode or send me a message!

 *   Look forward to an actual series on Arrowized FRP, coming up soon!
 We'll be using the concepts in this series to *implement FRP*.

 [netwire]: http://hackage.haskell.org/package/netwire
 [auto]: https://github.com/mstksg/auto.

+Happy Haskelling!